Are you looking for the most beautiful places in the world?

 Not as famous is the Makalu Barun National Park.
 It boasts Mera Peak, the highest trekking peak in Nepal.
 It is less crowded, but with equally stunning views.

-The trail takes you down into the bamboo forests, all the way to glacier summit at 6470 meters above sea level.
-At the top is a view of Everest, Lhotse and other famous mountains of the Himalayas.
+The trail takes you down into the bamboo forests, all the way to the glacier summit at 6470 meters above sea level.
+At the top is a view of Everest, Lhotse, and other famous mountains of the Himalayas.

-The names and shapes of the mountains may all blend together in memory.
+The names and shapes of the mountains may all blend into memory.
 But the one thing that will always stand out is the genuine nature of the Sherpa people.
 It gives life to the Khumbu region.
 Their strength is as awe-inspiring as the mountains that surround them.

 The Khumbu region envelopes you in the Buddhist culture.
 It takes your breath away in the most literal sense.

 As the earth warms, and mountain glaciers melt, we accept that everything is passing.
 We must remember to be grateful for the opportunity to witness the beauty of the Himalayas, as it stands today.

 Cape Town has been repeatedly voted as one of the most beautiful places in the world to travel; It is easy to see why!
 This city has some of the most stunning natural beauty you are unlikely to find anywhere else.

 What also makes this city unique is its rich history and the wide variety of activities it offers.
 The foremost is the famous Table mountain.
 Such an impressive sight dominates a few other cities in the world.
 As a top tourist hot spot, every visitor should a cable car to the top and enjoy the panoramic views of the city and surrounding areas.